BNurs Children's Nursing / Overview

 - Typical International Baccalaureate offer

-The course specific requirements are 32 points overall with 5,5,5 at Higher Level. (one higher subject to be in a science eg Biology, Chemistry, Psychology or Applied Science).
+The course specific requirements are 32 points overall with 5,5,5 at higher level (one higher subject to be in a science eg Biology, Chemistry or Psychology at grade 5).

 - Number of places/applicants

 - Study at a university ranked 8th in the world and 3rd in the UK for Nursing (QS World University Rankings 2020).

 - Become eligible to register with the Nursing and Midwifery Council (NMC) while also receiving a degree at the end of three years of study.